ppy/osu-wiki/wiki/Glossary/en.md

 # Glossary

-Throughout the years, the osu!community has adopted its own set of slang that may be confusing for newcomers.
+Throughout the years, the osu! community has adopted its own set of slang that may be confusing for newcomers.
 This page is a compilation of such terms for reference.
 Additions and edits are always welcome.

 ## A